Overview

 Why sewage is dangerous

-• Do not use a household vacuum or HVAC in the area
+- Don't use a household vacuum or your HVAC in the affected area — it can spread contaminants.

 How professionals handle it

-Certified crews use protective equipment, safe extraction, removal of contaminated porous materials, cleaning, disinfection, drying and deodorizing to restore the area to a safe condition.
+Certified crews handle Category-3 water with the right protective gear and follow IICRC protocols: safe extraction, removal of contaminated porous materials, cleaning and disinfecting all affected surfaces, drying, and deodorizing — restoring the area to a safe condition.
+See our sewage cleanup service.

 The takeaway